sgminer-dev/sgminer/doc/configuration.md

 ### difficulty-multiplier

-**Need clarification** Set the difficulty multiplier for jobs received from stratum pools.
+**DEPRECATED** Set the difficulty multiplier for jobs received from stratum pools.

 *Available*: Global